-Reference Rationale for exclusion Haskell Laboratories (1942); 14-wk study in dogs Incomplete information on exposure levels; breed of dog was not reported; inadequate reporting of results; sections of document were illegible. von Oettingen et al. (1949); 10-wk oral study in rats No control group; strain of rat was not reported.
+Reference Rationale for exclusion Haskell Laboratories (1942); repeat dose studies in dogs and rats Inadequate reporting of study design (e.g., limited exposure information, breed of dog was not reported) and results; sections of document were illegible.
+Deficiencies in experimental design of dog study (e.g., investigation of only blood pressure in 3 dogs exposed for 2, 14, or 16 weeks; no separate control).
+Rat study included only 10 rats treated 41 times with RDX over an unspecified exposure duration; only body weight and survival findings were reported. von Oettingen et al. (1949); 10-wk oral study in rats No control group; strain of rat was not reported.
+Note: other studies included in the paper by von Oettingen et al. (1949) were retained; results of these studies are included in evidence tables.
 ATSDR (1996); Disease prevalence study in residential population Study of a population residing in two neighborhoods where RDX had been detected in well water.
 The study was conducted 7 yrs after residents were provided the opportunity to connect to a municipal water supply.
 Only one target-area household reported using private well water for bathing and cooking at the time of the health study.
 The study was not considered informative because the design was not able to adequately define the exposed population.
 Unpublished report (dated 1944) from the DTIC database; Human and animal data One section of the report describes a human case series with no referent group.
 Issues with the inhalation experimental animal studies included lack of control groups, incomplete information on exposure levels, and inadequate reporting of results.
 [Because this report is classified as a limited distribution document in the DTIC database, it was not added to the HERO project page for RDX.]